Chenopodium berlandieri: Climate & soil requirements

 Chenopodium berlandieri is an extremely versatile plant; it can handle a variety of elevations, commonly found growing at sea level and at 10,000 ft elevation, such as in the San Juan mountains of Colorado.
 In the Andes of South America, there are varieties of lambsquarter that grow at over 12,000 ft.
 It is very cold hardy and therefore one of the later weeds to be killed by frost.
 It dislikes shade.
 When exposed to full sun conditions, the plants tend to be robust with many lateral branches producing high quantities of seed.
 Plants growing in shaded conditions tend to be more gracile, taller, with fewer lateral branches and produce less seed.

 Chenopodium berlandieri thrives in many types of soil with varying pH levels.
 When the soil is fertile, it will grow large and full in size and form very attractive stands of vegetation.
 The presence of a stand of healthy lambsquarter is one of the best indicators for vital soil.
 However, it can also handle the worst of soils and has been known to even survive in disturbed soils such as annual vegetable gardens, neglected fields and coal-pit heaps.
-Like its close relatives, it also makes a fantastic cover crop and natural fertilizer because of its dense nutrient content.
+Like its close relatives, it can serve as a cover crop and natural fertilizer because of its dense nutrient content.